illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 You can control the rotation and position of a `GameObject` with the `transform` object variable, an instance of the aptly named [`Transform`](https://docs.unity3d.com/ScriptReference/Transform.html) class.
 Use the functions of this class to rotate the planet system around the $$Y$$-axis.

-Keep in mind that the `Update` function runs every frame, but frames often vary in realtime length.
+**Note:** The `Update` function runs every frame, but frames often vary in realtime length.
 Thus, using static rotation amounts with the `Transform` class will make the apparent rotation amount depend on framerate.
 This is generally not desirable.
 To use realtime frame times instead, use the [`Time.deltaTime`](https://docs.unity3d.com/ScriptReference/Time-deltaTime.html) variable.
 When used inside the `Update` function, this variable's value is the real time in seconds that elapsed since the last frame.
 See the [Time and Frame Management](https://docs.unity3d.com/Manual/TimeFrameManagement.html) page for more information.

-### Break Out
+#### Break Out

 > Set up a button on the controllers to switch the player's position between an external viewing point and the room.

 Like all `GameObject`s, the player object has a `Transform`.
 With that in mind, make a script that switches the player between a room and a new external viewing point, e.g. a small new plane a moderate distance from the room.

-The player should still start within the room.
+The player should  start within the room.
 Pressing the button for the first time must move the player to the external viewing point.
 After that, pressing the button must alternate between the two locations.

 Remember that the coordinates for the player refer to its center, and the player is 2 units tall.
-Thus, the player controller needs to be 1 unit above the ground.
+Thus, the player controller, once teleported, needs to be 1 unit above the ground of the external viewing point.

-### Trigger Zone
+#### Trigger Zone

 > Place a suspended sphere in a corner of the room.
 Trigger the sphere to drop when the player moves under the sphere.